 The dataset was gathered from two primary sources: news websites and fact-checking websites.
 It was collected in two steps: (1) Using publicly available news channel APIs, the authors scraped images along with the corresponding captions.
 (2) The authors then reverse-searched these images using Google’s Cloud Vision API to find different contexts across the web in which the image was shared.
 Thus, they have obtained several captions per image with varying context (2-4 captions per image).

 Participants are free to develop their algorithms in any language or platform they prefer.
 For the evaluation, a submission in the form of a Docker image is required.
 This image should include all the required dependencies and should be possible to run using the latest version of Docker (releases for Linux/Mac/Windows are available here).
 Note that the data should not be included within the Docker image itself, as it will be injected by us.
 Assume that the test dataset will be located at /mmsys21cheapfakes.
-A sample Docker file is to be provided here.
+A sample Docker file (along with instructions) is provided here.

 The evaluation will be based on a custom metric derived by the organizers, comprising the E1 and E2 scores described below.